RE: Spotted: Nissan Skyline GT-R (R32)

 If you were after a standard car to put in your collection, I'd look for one of the Nismo homologation cars or a V-Spec II (or a V-Spec II N1).
 Not as much fun though.

 Nope which is why I'd get a mint one of the above you've mentioned, do the mods to make it more fun but keep the OE parts safely wrapped up somewhere.
 Then at some point in the future if I wanted to "cash in", I'd simply return the car to totally standard spec and sell off all the after market bits.
 More driving fun while you own it and a better return at the end.
-Best of both worlds. ellisd82 said:
+Best of both worlds. smile

 I often think that people (an Owners club etc) can make a bike or car more valuable by all putting the price up, and people will be willing to pay (to an extent) because it is worth it, in resale terms.